smartSDH: An Experimental Study of Mechanism Based Building Control: Discussion

 Our second research question dealt with the influence of smartSDH on energy consumption.
 We found that there is a significant reduction in energy usage.
 This is noteworthy because though the participants generally felt inconvenienced and dissatisfied with the implemented mechanism, their behaviors ended up effectively reducing overall energy usage.
-For future directions of the work, it might be useful to incorporate energy-saving incentives in the model as discussed in \Cref{subsec:incentives}.
+For future directions of the work, it might be useful to note that this framework readily allows one to incorporate incentives for energy-efficient behavior.
+For example, if a building costs $c_i \in \mathbb{R}$ dollars to operate at setting $x_i \in \mathcal{X}$ for one hour, we can introduce another participant of type $\lambda^0 = (c_1,c_2,\dots,c_m)$.
+This term now shows up in each participant's utility function through the VCG mechanism, and if everyone gains more than $c_i - c_j$ in utility from choosing $i$ over $j$, then the mechanism will choose $i$ over $j$.
+Each participant can then internalize the incentives, directly experience its benefits, and, as a group, decide whether or not the difference in cost warrants a change in settings.
 This would allow users to internalize the externality -- in other words, to shift the external cost to their own internally accrued cost.
+However, for our experiment itself, we did \emph{not} incorporate any energy-efficiency incentives; our primary goal was to find the light settings that were the most preferred by all the occupants in the office space.
 Moreover, technology adoption rates are generally higher for software solutions such as smart meters (analogous to the sensors used in smartSDH) since the hardware is generally installed by an external party such as the utility company.
 Since this has virtually no cost to the user, along with zero personal installation effort, there is much to be said about integrating smart software solutions to reduce energy consumption in an aggregate energy source.